nicholaswilde/frame-fi/README.md

 FrameFi transforms a [LILYGO T-Dongle-S3][1] into a versatile adapter for any digital picture frame.
 It enables you to remotely manage your photo library via FTP or access the SD card directly in USB Mass Storage mode.

+## :stopwatch: TL;DR

+FrameFi turns a [LILYGO T-Dongle-S3][1] into a wireless adapter for your digital picture frame.
+You can manage photos on an SD card via FTP or plug it into a computer to use it as a standard USB drive.

+**Mode Switching:** A button or API call switches between FTP and USB Mass Storage modes.

+> [!WARNING]
+> This project requires hardware modification.
+It is configured for the high-speed `SD_MMC` interface, but the T-Dongle-S3 board is wired for SPI.
+You must re-route the SD card pins for this to work.

 ## :sparkles: Features

 - **Dual-Mode Operation:** Seamlessly switch between a USB Mass Storage (MSC) device and an FTP server.